The Topological Period-Index Problem over 8-Complexes, II: the k-invariant

 We turn to the hard work of determining $\mu$, for which we will need an auxiliary space $Y$ to be defined and studied as follows.
 Recall the homotopy equivalence (\ref{eq:directprod})

 Consider the following map

-such that both arrows above are the obvious projections.
+such that both arrows above are the canonical maps.
 We may normalize this map so that it represents the generator $e_2'$ of $H^4(\mathbf{B}P(n,mn);\Z)$.
 We denote by $Y$ its homotopy fiber.
 In other words, we have a fiber sequence

 where the second arrow is an additive generator $e_2'$ of $H^4(\mathbf{B}P(n,mn);\Z)$.
 The space $Y$ plays a key role in determining the coefficient $\mu$.
 By construction the second arrow in (\ref{fiber}) induces an isomorphism of homotopy groups